egmontmika/egmontmika.com/content/blog/letting-go.md

 In contrast, pondering on the future can be very rewarding.

-The future gives you opportunities to make a better decision, find a better solution, get better results, and avoid the old mistakes.
+The future gives you the opportunity to make a better decision, find a better solution, get better results, and avoid the old mistakes.
 The future is filled with possibilities and choices - good choices.

 That is, if you first let go the past.